poletaevvlad/CubeLang/docs/stdlib.md

 func suspend_rotations()
 ```

-Prevent cubelang runtime from outputing rotations.
+Prevent CubeLang runtime from outputing rotations.
 This creates two new states: apparent orientation and actual orientation.
 All turning will be converted to the apparent orientation.

 <hr>